 The link between cancer and organ regeneration is poorly understood.
-While many cancers develop as a consequence of chronic injury, it’s unclear if a strong regenerative capacity protects or promotes tumor formation.
-For example, too much regeneration causes organ overgrowth and potentially cancer while too little results in impaired organ function, fibrosis and eventually an environment for cancer outgrowth.
+While many cancers develop as a consequence of chronic injury, it’s unclear if a strong regenerative capacity protects against or promotes tumor formation.
+Too much regeneration could potentially cause cancer by causing organ overgrowth, while too little regeneration could potentially cause cancer by impairing organ function, leading to fibrosis.

-Our lab is interested in understanding the relationship between injury, regeneration and cancer.
+Our lab is interested in understanding the relationship between injury, regeneration, and cancer.
 We are focused on identifying the genes and mechanisms that regulate regenerative capacity in the liver and understanding how these contribute to hepatocellular carcinoma development – the third leading cause of cancer death in the world.
-Using mouse models developed in our lab that have improved regenerative capacity, we are examining the underlying mechanisms and inherent limitations of regeneration in mammals.
-Doing so could lead to treatment options that could promote tissue regeneration and prevent or delay cancer.
+Using mouse models developed in our lab that have improved regenerative capacity, we are examining the underlying mechanisms and inherent limitations of regeneration in the liver.
+Doing so could lead to treatment options that could promote tissue regeneration while preventing cancer.

-Reactivation of Embryonic RNA-Metabolism Growth Programs in HCC and Cholangiocarcinoma
+Reactivation of Embryonic Growth Programs in Liver Cancer

 Understanding and Augmenting Liver Regeneration by Dissecting Epigenetic Mechanisms